wtcoin/docs-1/source/includes/_address.md

 `1DEP8i3QJCsomS4BSMY2RpU1upv62aGvhD`

-The returned object contains information about the address, including its balance in satoshis, the number of transactions associated with it, and transaction inputs/outputs.
+The returned object contains information about the address, including its balance in satoshis, the number of transactions associated with it, and transaction inputs/outputs in descending order by block height---and if multiple transaction inputs/outputs associated with this address exist within the same block, by descending block index (position in block).

 ## Address Full Endpoint